-I paid Kingsbarns a visit on a cold, clear day in November and was instantly smitten by it’s coastal location.
+I paid Kingsbarns a visit on a cold, clear day in November and was instantly smitten by its coastal location.
 The whole site seemed to have been blasted clean by the fresh north sea air and the old farm buildings looked majestic in the cool Autumn sunlight.
-Visitors are greeted by a large entrance lobby with a welcoming cafe to the right, while a little further on is an impressive bottle shop peddling new make spirit, Darnley’s Gin and a selection of Wemyss’ single cask bottlings and blended malts.
+Visitors are greeted by a large entrance lobby with a welcoming cafe to the right, while a little further on is an impressive bottle shop peddling new make spirit, Darnley’s Gin and a selection of Wemyss’ single casks and blended malts.

 The industrial nature of the distillery itself almost came as a shock after the pristine visitor centre and the worn aspect of the stills made them look 30 years old rather than 3.
-I must confess however, that I rather like to see a grimy still.
+I must confess, however, that I rather like to see a grimy still.
 Their dark, grubby appearance was a pleasing contrast to the gleaming copper of the Clydeside and Lindores Abbey distilleries which I visited the same week.
-While those projects were very much in their infancy, Kingsbarns has been operational for a couple of years now – and it shows.
-For all their courting of golf tourism, this remains very much a working distillery with the goal of producing a fine quality single malt at it’s very heart.
+While those projects were very much in their infancy, Kingsbarns has been operational for a couple of years now and it shows.
+For all their courting of golf tourism, this remains very much a working distillery with the goal of producing a fine quality single malt at heart.

 Smell: Honeycomb, Heather, Shortbread, Malt and Caramel, touch of Chocolate and faintest hint of Smoke.

 Taste: Chocolate and Honeycomb (like Crunchy Bars!), Cereal and Orange Liqueur.

 Thoughts: Credit where it’s due, Wemyss have released these batch strength versions of their core range blended malts without too much of a markup in price.